subconsciousnetwork/subconscious/ROADMAP.md

 ### Q1 2022 Alpha

-Priority: "Self-organizing ideas".
-Launch a simple single-player alpha that focuses on helping you creatively diverge/converge.
+Priority: Launch a simple single-player alpha, focused on "self-organizing ideas".
+Ideas self-organize through feedback loops that focus on creative divergence/convergence.

-- Diverge: the home view of Subconscious is a feed that surfaces prompts generated from your notes.
+- Diverge: the home view of Subconscious is a feed that surfaces prompts and relationships generated from your notes.
-- Converge: the core game loop of Subconscious is search-or-create, that nudges you toward writing new ideas into old notes, slowly growing knowledge from the bottom-up.
+- Converge: the core game loop of Subconscious is search-or-create.
+This nudges you toward capturing new ideas by adding to old notes, slowly growing knowledge artifacts from the bottom-up.

 Our hypothesis: the best edge-of-the-wedge is a mobile app that solves for "self-organizing ideas", a different goal from Roam/Obsidian/Notion.